November 30, 2022

 2. Transaction economic nexus threshold.
 Your business must complete a minimum of 200 transactions in the state to fall under state sales tax jurisdiction.

 Keep in mind that these economic nexus thresholds are either or.
-If you earn more than $100,000 in revenue in a state in any given year with under 200 transactions, you’re still required to follow that state’s tax regulation.
+If you earn more than $100,000 in revenue in a state in any given year with under 200 transactions, you’re still required to follow that state’s tax regulations.
 Moreover, if you perform more than 200 transactions in any given year with a total value of less than $100,000, you’ll need to pay your taxes to that state anyway.

 2. Penalties for noncompliance